Aerospace & Defense

 Hill Air Force Base (HAFB) recently picked up additional workload related to A-10 refurbishment and designation as a primary maintainer for the F-35 (Joint Strike Fighter) as it comes on-line to replace the F-16 fighter, which has been a primary source of employment at the HAFB for many years.

 A targeted industry activity as part of the Defense and Homeland Security “cluster” is better known as “unmanned vehicle systems” or “robotics”.
-Key to the growth of this industry is the DoD’s mandate to have one third of its vehicle fleet, unmanned (or autonomous) by 2015.
+Key to the growth of this industry is the DoD’s mandate to have one third of its vehicle fleet, unmanned (or autonomous).
 This will mean that making autonomous air, ground and marine vehicles, of all types will provide opportunities for providers of platforms, communications, sensors and control systems.
 Additonally, the extensive use of autonomous systems by the military for a variety of missions, has made the application of autonomous systems technologies to civil and commercial venues a given.
 An industry and market segment will grow outside of the military market.

 Utah has long been involved in this nascent industry of “unmanned vehicle or robotics systems”.
 The three Utah Universities, (Utah State University, University of Utah and Bringham Young University) have exhibited excellence in the basic research in the enabling technologies for this industry and have participated in and won many competitions associated with autonomous systems and robotics.